Back

 Experts are pointing to the coronavirus pandemic as a potential once-in-a-lifetime Black Swan event.
 While every government’s priority has been the welfare of its people, the economic impact of Covid-19 is likely to last for years, with Lloyds Banking Group announcing on 30th April that the UK economy could shrink by as much as 7.8% this year.

-So, what is the outlook for the construction industry and how can companies respond given so many unknowns?
+So, what is the outlook for the construction industry, and how can companies respond given so many unknowns?

 Economic comparisons

-We have never faced a pandemic of this nature, however, the industry has been through several recessions including the early ‘90s and the ‘great recession’ of 2007 – 2009.
-While previous recessions had a clear root cause in banking and fiscal policies, there is no such contributor to the current crisis which means we are in ‘unknown territory’.
+We have never faced a pandemic of this nature; however, the industry has been through several recessions, including the early ‘90s and the ‘great recession’ of 2007 – 2009.
+While previous recessions had a clear root cause in banking and fiscal policies, there is no such contributor to the current crisis, which means we are in ‘unknown territory’.

 It’s important to note that recessions don’t impact all industries in the same way.
-Aviation, travel and hospitality have been severely affected with British Airways, Boeing and Rolls Royce already making large-scale redundancies.
+Aviation, travel and hospitality have been severely affected, with British Airways, Boeing and Rolls-Royce already making large-scale redundancies.
 However, the outlook is more positive for the home improvement sector.

-It’s not all plain sailing though.
-The spectre of recession reduces consumer confidence and homeowners will be more cautious about spending money, and more selective on who they spend it with.
+It’s not all plain sailing, though.
+The spectre of recession reduces consumer confidence, and homeowners will be more cautious about spending money and more selective on who they spend it with.

-As a result, the companies who remain visible and have a strong brand and reputation will fare better than others.
+As a result, the companies that remain visible and have a strong brand and reputation will fare better than others.
 According to BrandZ, the world’s leading authority on tracking global brands, companies with the strongest brands perform better and recover much faster from recession as customers gravitate towards brands they trust.

 Meanwhile, the Harvard Business Review reports that companies that increase their marketing activity during a downturn capture market share from weaker rivals (and at a lower cost), thereby boosting financial performance.